Advisor to Senior Leaders & Their Teams

 Short, focused bursts of work.
 Regular checkpoints.
 A willingness to cut anything that isn't moving the business forward — fast, objectively, and without sentiment.

-Wk 1 Wk 2 Wk 3 Wk 4 Wk 5 Wk 6 Wk 7 VELOCITY MOMENTUM COMPOUNDS built for scale
+VELOCITY Wk 1 Wk 2 Wk 3 Wk 4 Wk 5 Wk 6 Wk 7 MOMENTUM COMPOUNDS not for speed sake — foundations built for scale

 01